dhowe/rita/README.md

 #### Building

 ```
-# To generate the full website in 'dist'
+# To create the full website in 'dist' do
-$./build.sh
+$ ./build.sh
 ```